amjadalmutairi/next_level/README.md

 5. Rate your overall performance in this day.
 6. Write some notes.

-Then, the script will send you a monthly report for your performance at the end of each month.
+Then, the script will generate a monthly report for your performance at the end of each month in a folder named "next_level_reports" in your desktop.
+Also, it will send it to your email if you choose this option.

 ### How to Use It?
 1. Clon the repo.